favoursyre/user-registration/readme.md

 ## Overview

-Selenia is a DeFi Protocol that allows users to store and exchange their cryptocurrencies
+This is a simple user registration template

 ## Features

-- It provides wallet service to customers
+- It has user registration page
-- It allows for cryptocurrency exchange
+- It has user login page

 ## Languages